nooccarr/goodbuy-automart/readme.md

 # GoodBuy AutoMart

-The primary technologies used are React to render
+This application was built to utilize the Google Maps Platform and it's various APIs.
+The primary technologies used are React to render custom styled-components, Express to retrieve data from a custom-built API, CSS for general styling, MySQL for cleaning and storing Craigslist used car listings.

 ## Building and Running Environment

 First install dependencies: